Tapjoy/teamout/README.md

 # Teamout

-Google Hangouts for Teams: "always-on" video conferencing for remote teams
+Google Hangouts for Teams: "always-on" video conferencing for remote teams.

+Teamout allows employees to instantly see and hear each other without the need to call while at the same time focusing on the privacy of its users.
+It also allows for multiple simultaneous conversations to take place in the same Google Hangout, easily integrating with teams who already use Google Hangouts.

 ![](app/assets/images/screenshot.png)